 Install & Configure CWP on CentOS – What is Next?

 Till now, you have installed CWP and configured it to the elementary level.
-The CentOS Web Panel powered VPS is ready to do its job.
+The VPS powered with CentOS Web Panel is ready to do its job.

 Using the Admin/User panel, you can set up further things like email accounts, databases, Cron Jobs as well as uploading websites through an FTP client and many others.
 Managing your own server is an exciting task.

 You have covered a lot of things here about VPS and server management.
-However, we haven’t covered security implementations in CWP.
-Also, even we have changed the SSH port, there are a few more things to do for SSH security.
+However, we haven’t covered the important CSF/LFD firewall yet in CWP.
+I will try publishing them sooner.

 I would also like to share a couple of things like VPS optimization and related topics for better management.
 I will publish them very sooner for a complete VPS administration.